-You can add, view and remove compute profiles using the Tanzu Kubernetes Grid Integrated Edition Management Console on vSphere.
+This topic describes how to manage compute profiles in the VMware Tanzu Kubernetes Grid Integrated Edition Management Console (TKGI MC) on vSphere.

 A compute profile enables cluster administrators,

 pks.clusters.admin, to override the default settings defined by a plan.